Yuto Kishina

 Yuto Kishina (born October 15, 2001) is a Japanese figure skater.
 He is the 2020 Bavarian Open bronze medalist.
+At the Junior level, he is the 2018 JGP Lithuania bronze medalist, 2018 Challenge Cup silver medalist, and 2017 Coupe du Printemps champion.

 Early life

 Yuto Kishina was born on October 15, 2001, in Asakuchi, Okayama, Japan.
 He began skating in 2007.

 Career

 2018–19 season: First JGP medal

 Kishina opened his season in September 2018 at the Junior Grand Prix event in Lithuania, where he earned a bronze medal.
 He then placed ninth at his second event in Armenia.

 2020–21 season

-Kishina was assigned to compete at the 2020 NHK Trophy.
+Kishina was assigned to compete at the 2020 NHK Trophy, where he finished seventh.